 In the essays in this volume Hayek contributed to economic knowledge in the context of socialism and war, while providing an intellectual defense of a free society.
 The connection between the two topics is illuminated through essays containing some of Hayek’s contributions to the socialist-calculation debate, writings pertaining to war, and the cult of scientific economic planning from the late 1930s and 1940s.

-Bruce Caldwell is Professor of Economics and the Director of the Center for the History of Political Economy at Duke University.
-He is the current General Editor of The Collected Works of F. A. Hayek.
+Bruce Caldwell is Research Professor of Economics and the Director of the Center for the History of Political Economy at Duke University.
+He is the current general editor of The Collected Works of F. A. Hayek.

 Trim size: 6 x 9